 Rest and relaxation

 If relaxing is your thing, you'll love the feeling of space and the wellness area with three treatment rooms.
 There's also a Finnish style sauna, hydro bath and outdoor massage area.
 The facilities are free to use but are even better when you book sports or relaxation treatments (treatments are at a supplement).
-Save up to 25% when you pre-book the one hour spa package before you travel.
+Pre-book the one hour spa package before you travel and you'll enjoy savings on the in resort prices.

 Food and drink